ftcjeff/esblades/guides/heavy-weapons.md

 How do you enchant your armor?
 Your chest piece, helmet and boots should all be enchanted with _Peerless Health_.
 Since health obtains a 3x multiplier in the Arena, it only makes sense to take advantage of that.
 That said, if you're fighting a pesky mage, you might want to have a bunch of elemental resists boots and helmets laying around.
 Pesky mages don't do a lot of physical damage, but they do hella elemental damage (including ice spikes and paralyze), so if you can negate that it's better than having the extra health.

 Peerless Health isn't enough for your chest piece.
 You must _also_ get Spell Resist (SR) as a "secondary".
 If you can get SR and literally _anything else_ that's even better.
 The "perfect" chest piece would be SR and Shorten Condition.
 However, anything with SR you can myth.

+### Hats and Boots

+I use the same strategy for Hats as I do for Boots.
+Make sure that you craft using the same material (Dragonplate, Dragonscale) as you did for your armor.
+Then, enchant it with _Peerless Health_ (same 3x multiplier as with armor).

+For secondaries, what you're looking for again is Spell Resist (SR) and _anything else_.
+As before, SR + Shorten Condition is the best you can get, but as with the chest piece, anything with SR is worth tempering to Mythical.

+Once you have a good helmet and good boots, the next thing on the agenda is to enchant some elementals.
+In order, I'd go for:

+* Frost
+* Fire
+* Poison
+* Shock

+in either helmet form or boot form and eventually both.
+Again, before you temper to Mythical they must _at least_ have SR on them.
+Not only will these come in handy during elemental Sigil events, they will help you out in PvP especially when you're fighting pesky mages who spam Frost/Poison at you or when a fellow HWF casts WoF at you.
+You know who the WoF traitors are, don't you?
+You don't?
+Well learn, my friend.
+Once you know who they are, just put on some fire boots w/ SR and ignore the fire entirely and just wail away on them.

+Let's say you've taken your slider all the way to the left or all the way to the right.
+I've done both and it's a lot of fun, but leaves you quite exposed either in mana or stam.
+You can craft helmets / boots and enchant them with Peerless Stamina or Peerless Magicka (making sure they have the coveted SR secondary) and use that to boost what you're lacking.
+You'll lose ~330 health, but if you are able to cast Ward, or RE, or spam a RS then that might just be worth it.

 ### Gloves